 In addition to the cleanup costs discussed previously, certain environmental laws allow state, federal, and tribal trustees (collectively, the “Trustees”) to bring suit against property owners to recover natural resource damages (“NRD”).
 Similar to cleanup responsibility, liability for NRD can attach to a property owner simply because an injury to natural resources resulted from releases of hazardous substances on the owner’s property, regardless of culpability for the release.
 Trustees have alleged that Pope Resources had NRD liability because of releases that occurred on its property.
 Prior to the merger with Rayonier, Pope Resources began negotiations with the Trustees for the purpose of identifying NRD restoration projects.
 Those negotiations are ongoing and may ultimately result in agreement as to requested mitigation activities.

 RESEARCH AND DEVELOPMENT

-The research and development activities of our timber operations include genetic seedling improvement, growth and yield modeling, and applied silvicultural programs to identify management practices that will improve financial returns from our timberlands.
+The research and development activities of our timber operations include genetics and tree improvement, soils and seedling production, biometrics and growth/yield, environmental sustainability (including protection of water, biodiversity, and threatened and endangered (T&E) species), and carbon and climate impact.
 We also contribute to research cooperatives that undertake forestry research and development.